- Elizabeth Baigent

-Lister, Anne (1791–1840), diarist and traveller, was born on 3 April 1791, probably in Halifax, Yorkshire, although some accounts suggest Welton, South Cave, Yorkshire.
+Lister, Anne (1791–1840), diarist and traveller, was born on 3 April 1791, at New Bank, Halifax, Yorkshire, in a house known as St Helen’s.
 She was the daughter of Captain Jeremy Lister (d.
 1836) and his wife, Rebecca Battle (d.
 1817), of North Cave, Yorkshire.
 Her father, youngest son of the Lister family of Shibden Hall, Halifax, one of the chief landowning families of the area, was of a restless disposition and spent his youth in the army.
 Anne was never very attached to him and wished him more gentlemanly.
 Two of her brothers died very young; John, the younger of the two surviving boys, died in 1810, and Samuel, the elder (whom Anne loved), died in 1813, leaving Anne one sister, Marian, of whom she was not fond.
 She was educated at private schools in Ripon and York where, at the age of fifteen, she began her diaries which were partly encoded in a cipher which became more complex with time and which she used to record all private matters, particularly financial and sexual.
 At school she had her first lesbian experiences with a schoolfriend Eliza Raine who calls Anne her 'husband' in writings which use Anne's code.

 In 1826, on the death of her uncle, Lister became sole executor of his will and owner of the Shibden estate.
 When in 1836 her aunt and father—who had drawn some of the income of the estate—died, Lister became completely financially independent.
 Her increasing wealth gave her scope for travel.
 Her first journeys, in the 1820s and 1830s, took her to Europe.
 She spent three years in Paris, where she lived with her aunt and studied anatomy under Baron Georges Cuvier.
 Medical matters had always interested her and are an important part of her diaries; she now combined interest with practical experiment.
 She went on to Switzerland, the Netherlands, Denmark, Germany, Italy, and Spain.
 There she visited not only sights of historical and cultural interest, but also factories, prisons, orphanages, farms, and mines and climbed high mountains, making the first recorded ascent of Vignemarle (10,821 feet) in the Pyrenees.